 If you submit Extenuating Circumstances and they are accepted as valid, the Board of Examiners may be able to offer additional assessment opportunities, such as reassessment for uncapped module marks or voluntary reassessment, in line with the Extenuating Circumstances Policy and guidelines.
 When extenuating circumstances are accepted, the Board of Examiners will use its discretion to determine what if any action should be taken in accordance with the powers set out in the Policy.
 Except in the case of accepted extenuating circumstances, Boards of Examiners do not have powers of discretion in relation to the application of the rules of assessment.

 End

-SENATE April 2022
+SENATE April 2023

 Document Review Information

 Document owner Assessment Team

 Document author Assessment Team

-Document last reviewed by Claire Watts
+Document last reviewed Claire Watts

+by

-Date last reviewed 28/04/2022
+Date last reviewed 05/05/2023

 Review frequency Annually